Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 Mastering LLM Development Trends

-We introduce the latest LLM development trends aimed at inference efficiency, including DeepSeek's MTP, Shared MoE, MLA, and Engram techniques.
+We introduce the latest LLM development trends for inference optimization, including DeepSeek's MTP, Shared MoE, MLA, Engram, and other cutting-edge techniques.

 ✅ Tools used in the lecture